 "Managing Leila Jean is my second full time job," says Davis.
 Due to her regular full-time day job, Davis says she's not been able to take Leila Jean to too many daytime auditions or shoots.
 "I'm fortunate that I don't require a lot of sleep, given the schedule we keep," she says.

 One of the biggest mistakes a momager can make is taking the unavoidable rejection too personally, and then transferring that emotional baggage on to the child.
-"My mother was my manager and when I didn't book a job she always delivered the bad news gently, without making me feel rejected," says Martha Byrne (pictured above), an Emmy Award-winning actress and co-founder of Full Circle Talent Group.
+"My mother was my manager and when I didn't book a job she always delivered the bad news gently, without making me feel rejected," says Martha Byrne (pictured above), an Emmy Award-winning actor and co-founder of Full Circle Talent Group.
 "It's extremely important for parents not to put their own nerves or expectations on their child.
 It will only put pressure on the child, and they won't be able to perform at their highest level and will not book jobs."

 Momagers need core communication, organizational, and marketing skills to effectively support their child in the industry.
 Davis handles every aspect of Leila Jean's acting career, including her finances and publicity.
 Davis, who works with agents and managers on a freelance basis, highly recommends that parents don't sign anything right off the bat, and that they document everything regarding the roles and payments received.